Research and expertise

 Mitigation of summertime overheating in existing UK homes, without using air-conditioning, is my PhD research area.
 The intention of my PhD is to provide recommendations to occupants for maintaining safe, healthy and comfortable environments in homes during heatwaves and to create a resource of data using CIBSE TM59 window opening schedules and gain profiles to validate models.

-I am currently a Research Associate working on the Technical Evaluation of SMETER Technologies (TEST) project.
+I am currently a Research Associate working on thermal comfort in sub-Saharan Africa (REFIT) and the Technical Evaluation of SMETER Technologies (TEST) project.

 - Associate Fellow of the Higher Education Academy (AFHEA)